devjoppe/ecommerce-product-page/README.md

-# Welcome to my E-commerce product page solution 👋
+# E-commerce product page solution 👋

 This is my solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).